Highlights

 Kubernetes is a popular container orchestration platform for deploying and managing containerized applications.
 When you deploy a containerized application to a Kubernetes cluster, it runs inside a Pod.
 By default, Pods are not exposed to the public internet.
 If you want to make the application running inside the Pod accessible from outside the Kubernetes cluster, you need to create a Service object.

 However, there are scenarios where you might not want to expose your application to the external world using a Service for security reasons.
 For example, when you want to do some debugging or test the application locally.
-This is where "kubectl port-forward" comes into the picture.
+This is exactly where the kubectl port-forward command comes into the picture.

 The "kubectl port-forward" command allows you to forward traffic from your local computer to the Pod housing the containerized application so that you can interact with the application and troubleshoot issues.

-In this blog post, we’ll learn how to use "kubectl port-forward" to forward network traffic from our local computer to a Pod running a "nginx" web server.
-Let’s get started!
+In this blog post, we'll learn the fundamentals of Kubernetes networking basics, and specifically how to use Kubernetes port forwarding to route network traffic from our local computer to a Pod running an nginx web server.
+Let's get started!

 What Is Kubectl-Port-Forward & Why Do We Use It in Kubernetes?